ceedob/streamenc/README.md

-The program is run from the command line with three(3) arguments: the first is the password/passphrase (you can use quotes to have spaces in your passphrase) the second is the number of times the password is hashed before its value is used, think of this like a salt value however the third is the filename to encrypt
+The program is run from the command line with three(3) arguments: the first is the password/passphrase (you can use quotes to have spaces in your passphrase)

+the second is the number of times the password is hashed before its value is used, think of this like a salt value however a higher value will take slightly longer.
+The purpose of this is to prevent the use of hash table attacks to find the value of the random pad.

+the third is the filename to encrypt

 The encrypted version is saved to a file of the same name with a .enc extension appended.